str58290/Le-Future/README.md

 ## Section #1: Pre-requisites
 ### To set up virtual machine and reqirements
 1. Upon receiving this project folder, you will realise that this folder contains a python environment
-2. Ensure that your cmd line/terminal window is in the '*CS50*' folder
+2. Ensure that your cmd line/terminal window is in the '*le_future*' folder
 3. Next run the following to first create a virtual environment called '.venv':

     **For both Windows and Mac:**